Electronic States and Energy Dissipations of Vortex Core in Pure FeSe Single Crystals Investigated by Microwave Surface Impedance Measurements: Results and discussions

-Therefore, further investigations from theoretical- and experimental aspects are needed to elucidate extra energy dissipations specific to the vortex core we observed.
-From an experimental viewpoint, investigations on carrier-density dependence and/or frequency dependence of flux-flow resistivity, may provide us useful information on the dissipation mechanism in the vortex core.
-On one hand, from theoretical point of view, microscopic models for the flux-flow phenomena taking the multiple-bands nature into account may give a reasonable explanation for our results.
+In both cases of nodal- and nodelss SCs, it is clear that motions of quasiparticles are suppressed at the distance of the order of core radius; $v_{\rm F}\tau_{\rm core}\sim\xi$.
+This indicates the importance of physics specific to the vortex-core boundary to the enhancement of energy dissipations inside the vortex core.
+There are some theoretical predictions, which are expected to produce extra energy dissipations inside the vortex core, such as an interplay between a collective motion of the order parameter and CdGM modes \cite{Eschrig1999} and a Landau-Zener tunneling process between CdGM modes \cite{Hayashi1998_SpectralFlow}.
+It is unclear that observed energy dissipations can be explained by those theoretical models in a quantitive manner.
+There is the possibility that a noble physical mechanism plays a role for extra energy dissipations inside the vortex core in motion.
+Therefore, further investigations from theoretical- and experimental aspects are needed to elucidate energy dissipations specific to the vortex core.
+From an experimental viewpoint, research on carrier density and/or frequency dependence of the flux-flow resistivity may provide useful information on the dissipation mechanism in the vortex core.
+From a theoretical point of view, a microscopic model for the flux-flow phenomena taking account of the multiple-bands nature and the charged vortex core may give a clue to understand our results.